HumBug-Mosquito/HumBugDB/README.md

 # HumBugDB
 Acoustic mosquito detection with Bayesian Neural Networks.

+* Extract audio or features from our large-scale dataset on [Zenodo](https://zenodo.org/record/4904800).
+* Train BNNs for mosquito audio event detection
+* Evaluate BNNs and their associated uncertainty metrics

 By Ivan Kiskin.
 Contact `ivankiskin1@gmail.com` for enquiries or suggestions.

-# General use instructions
+## General use instructions
-This code is complementary to the paper: HumBugDB: a large-scale acoustic mosquito dataset [currently under review](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks#:~:text=NeurIPS%202021%20Datasets%20and%20Benchmarks,how%20to%20improve%20dataset%20development.), and the dataset on [Zenodo](https://zenodo.org/record/4904800).
+This code is complementary to the paper: *"HumBugDB: a large-scale acoustic mosquito dataset"* [currently under review](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks#:~:text=NeurIPS%202021%20Datasets%20and%20Benchmarks,how%20to%20improve%20dataset%20development.), and the dataset on [Zenodo](https://zenodo.org/record/4904800).

-We include the supplement in `docs/` which contains Licensing in Section A, Code use instructions in Section B, and explanations and visualisations of the metadata present in the `csv` file `config.data_df` found in `data/metadata/` in Section C.
+See documentation in `docs/NeurIPS_2021_HumBugDB_Supplement.pdf` for:
+* Section A: Licensing
+* Section B: Code use, feature and model engineering
+* Section C: Description and visualisations of metadata in `data/metadata/*.csv`

-# Installation instructions
+## Installation instructions
 The code is written with compatibility for PyTorch and Keras (GPU), depending on the user's preference.
 Installation instructions for PyTorch are given in `InstallationLogPyTorch.txt` which include the requirements to run all the code.
 Installation in PyTorch is simpler due to fewer dependency clashes.

 Keras requirements are given in `condarequirementsKeras.txt` and `piprequirementsKeras.txt`.